 Read more: U.S. plays cautiously between Canada and KSA

-Americans tend to view their nation through rose-colored glasses, believing it to be virtuous and well-intended.
+Americans tend to view their nation through rose-coloured glasses, believing it to be virtuous and well-intended.
 The claim that others think differently often is greeted with disbelief and viewed as evidence of malign intent.
-Those who attack the U.S., most Americans assume, must be targeting their nation’s virtues, not faults.

 Read more: Don’t kill U.S. soldiers for a lie!

 The conflict grew out of decades of internal Yemeni strife, with Riyadh determined to reinstate a pliable, puppet ruler.
 In what was supposed to be a two-week conflict, now in its fourth year, the U.S. provides the Saudis with munitions, refuels Saudi aircraft, and provides the royal military with intelligence/targeting assistance.

 The result has been the sustained slaughter of Yemeni civilians and destruction of Yemeni infrastructure, with no evident advantage to Washington, as if even that should matter when schoolchildren are being routinely killed.
 This is an extraordinary record.
 Yet Washington policymakers, having done so much to wreck entire countries, still understand nothing and admit nothing, blaming Iran and Russia for destabilizing the Middle East.

 American politicians daily battle each other to be the strongest backer of Israel in its Apartheid-like rule over Palestinian territories.
 Successive administrations subsidized tyranny in Egypt, backed oppressive monarchies throughout the Persian Gulf, and turned American policies over to Saudi Arabia.
 But no matter, if only Moscow would exit and Tehran would effectively surrender, not just to Washington but Riyadh, eternal peace would descend, justice would reign, and the lion would lie down with the lamb.